laminas/laminas-validator/doc/book/validators/credit-card.md

 ## Validation using APIs

-As said before `Zend\Validator\CreditCard` will only validate the credit card number.
+As said before `Laminas\Validator\CreditCard` will only validate the credit card number.
 Fortunately, some institutes provide online APIs which can validate a credit card number by using algorithms which are not available to the public.
 Most of these services are paid services.
 Therefore, this check is deactivated per default.

-When you have access to such an API, then you can use it as an add on for `Zend\Validator\CreditCard` and increase the security of the validation.
+When you have access to such an API, then you can use it as an add on for `Laminas\Validator\CreditCard` and increase the security of the validation.

 To do so, provide a callback to invoke when generic validation has passed.
 This prevents the API from being called for invalid numbers, which increases the